I'm Not Well: Background and recording

-I'm Not Well was recorded between Assault & Battery studios in London and Devon’s Middle Farm.
+I'm Not Well was recorded between Assault & Battery Studios in London and Devon’s Middle Farm.

 Musical style and lyrics

 The record has been described as raw, dark and brutally honest, with echoes of Biffy Clyro and Placebo.
 I'm Not Well includes the tracks previously released in the EP Pines.

 The album lyrics - particularly, the title track - reflect Mark Holley's personal experiences and feelings, and the struggles of living with Crohn's disease and anxiety.
 He declared: "I wanted to focus on all the issues I was going through on the lead up to that album.
 I had only recently been diagnosed with having extreme anxiety and I was struggling massively to cope day to day.
 Opening up and talking about it and seeing others were going through the same things was the differential I needed to be able to get through it all."

-"Bronte" is about the first time Holley went into treatment for Chron's disease, while "Whatever Lets You Cope" is about drug addiction, as he explained.
+"Bronte" is about the first time Holley went into treatment for Crohn's disease, while "Whatever Lets You Cope" is about drug addiction, as he explained.
 "I was on holiday with my girlfriend in a beautiful, tranquil part of the world, in Wales.
 And as I went out for a peaceful coastal walk, I saw this lady collapsing on a bench.
 As I walked past, I discovered a used needle, bottle of vodka and a belt tied round her arm (...)
 Drug addiction is such a cruel affliction, and to see this lady slumped over, needle having just been used with the backdrop of sheer nirvana it makes you realize sometimes people just need that release.
 I’ll never forget that moment."